 Barrett House – “Grandmother's Garden” Barrett House in New Ipswich is a historic property built in 1800 by Charles Barrett as a residence for his son.
 The garden on the property is referred to as “Grandmother's Garden,” and features many perennials that might have been planted during the colonial revival era such as hollyhocks, poppies, morning glories.
 The 2 ½ acre garden is laid out in a European manner and today features bishop's flower, hyacinth bean and other rare plants.

 Canterbury Shaker Village Canterbury Shaker Village is set on nearly 700 beautiful acres where you'll find gardens, meadows, a forest and ponds.
 Highlights include guided tours of the Sowing Spirit Trail, where you will find the original sites of a 1795 vegetable garden, an 1816 botanical garden and a 1917 apple orchard.
-There are gardening workshops held throughout the season and the site offers several garden oriented events, such as lavender day and a strawberry jamboree annually.
+There are gardening workshops held throughout the season and the site offers several garden oriented events annually.
 Currently plans are underway to restore the gardens to original historical accuracy.

 Enfield Shaker Museum The Enfield Shaker Museum is the site of a 19th Century Shaker community.
 The grounds feature flower gardens fields, hills and a renowned herb garden which can be explored during tours.
 The site has also been opened to local residents who wish to purchase an organic plot for vegetable and herb gardening.